13 Best Leggings for Working Out in Warm Weather

 Workout leggings for warmer weather

-Finding the perfect pair of workout leggings seems like an impossible task right?
-Especially when you have to add in factors like warmer weather, multiple types of workouts, as well as outdoor and indoor settings.
-(These are the best leggings for indoor workouts.)
 So what are the important things to look for when considering a workout legging?
-“The top things I look for in a workout legging are ones that fit well without being too tight that they cut off circulation, quality fabric that’s durable and can hold up over time, variety in length as well as size and color, and a pair that looks flattering,” says Megan Leyen, a trainer at HardFIT in Orange County, California.
+“The top things I look for in a workout legging are ones that fit well without being too tight that they cut off circulation, quality fabric that’s durable and can hold up over time, variety in length as well as size and color, and a pair that looks flattering,” says Megan Leyen, a trainer at HardFIT in Orange County, CA.

 We asked Leyen and other fitness trainers to share their favorite leggings for exercise and why they love them.
 Here are the best workout leggings fitness trainers say they love to wear when they exercise in hot weather.

 Outdoor Voices Tech Sweat 3/4 Leggings